 In 2010, Sage coached former Cowboy wide receiver David Leonard, who concluded his career ranked No. 8 in career receptions at UW with 153.
 Leonard ranked No. 4 in the Mountain West in receptions in 2010, averaging 3.9 catches per game.

 During his coaching career, Sage has worked with some outstanding coaches.
 From 2003-04, he coached under head coach Chris Ault at Nevada.
 Ault was inducted into the National Football Foundation's College Football Hall of Fame in 2002.
 From 2005-09, Sage served as an assistant under head coach Sean McDonnell at New Hampshire.
-During two of those seasons (2005-06), he worked with current Oregon head coach Chip Kelly, who was then the offensive coordinator at New Hampshire before becoming the offensive coordinator at Oregon and eventually taking over as head coach of the Ducks.
+During two of those seasons (2005-06), he worked with former Oregon and current Philadelphia Eagle head coach Chip Kelly, who was then the offensive coordinator at New Hampshire.

 In 2009, Sage completed his fifth season as coach of the New Hampshire wide receivers.
 While at New Hampshire, Sage coached some of the great receivers in UNH history, including, All-America wide receiver David Ball.
 Ball set New Hampshire receiving records for career receptions (304) and career receiving yards (4,655).
 He also became the NCAA career leader in TD receptions, with 58 in his career, breaking Jerry Rice's previous record of 51 at Mississippi Valley State.